THE BOOK

 The Author

-In the real world, he wrote economic/investment newsletters with as many as 70,000 paid subscribers and was vice president of research for a national brokerage company.
+In the real world, Dr. Paulaha wrote economic-investment newsletters with as many as 70,000 paid subscribers and was vice president of research for a national brokerage company.

 He has B.S. and M.A. degrees in economics from the University of Minnesota and a Ph.D. in economics from the University of Washington.